zengyifei/twitter-scraper/README.md

 500 requests / 15 minutes

 `GetMediaTweets` returns a channel with the specified number of user tweets that contain media.
 It’s using the `FetchMediaTweets` method under the hood.
+Read how this method works in [Methods that returns channels](#methods-that-returns-channels).

 ```golang
 for tweet := range scraper.GetMediaTweets(context.Background(), "taylorswift13", 50) {